-The Board has established an Audit Committee comprising three members, Peter Nash (Chair), Paul Dwyer and Adrian Gleeson.
+The Board has established an Audit Committee, comprising three members, Larisa Moran, Adrian Gleeson and Curt Mudd.

-Two members of the Audit Committee are Non-Executive Directors, with the majority of members being independent Directors (two of three members).
+Two members of the Audit Committee are Non-Executive Directors, however there is not a majority of Independent Directors (one of three members).

-The Chair of the Committee, Peter Nash, is an independent Director and is also the Chair of the Board.
-Although the charter for the Audit Committee requires that the Chair be an independent Director and may not be the Chair of the Board, it is currently not practicable for the Company to comply with this requirement given the size and composition of the Board.
-It is the Company's intent to find a suitably experienced candidate to assume the position of chair of the Audit Committee as soon as reasonably practicable.
+The Chair of the Committee, Larisa Moran, is an Independent Director and not the Chair of the Board.

+The Company notes the recommendation for there to be a majority of Independent Directors and that all members are non-executive directors; however, it is currently not practicable for the Company to comply with this requirement given the size and composition of the Board.
+It is the Company's intent to find a suitably experienced non-executive Independent Director to assume the position as third member of the Audit Committee as soon as reasonably practicable.